Lucy M. Lewis: Work

-Lewis's pottery featured innovative designs.
+Lewis' pottery featured innovative designs, and she has been compared to other innovators such as Pablo Picasso and Jackson Pollock.
 Lewis was known for the animals, and line designs she drew on her pottery.
 Her work is influenced by the color of the sky, along with her Native American culture.
 Lewis was mostly self-taught and her art was natural and innate.
 Lewis specialized in small pots that were usually six to twelve inches in height.
 In 1992, the price range for her pottery was listed as between one hundred and several thousand dollars.
-Lewis's pottery featured innovative designs, and she has been compared to other innovators such as Pablo Picasso and Jackson Pollock.
-Lewis was known for the animals, and line designs she drew on her pottery.
-Her work is influenced by the color of the sky, along with her Native American culture.
-Lewis was mostly self-taught and her art was natural and innate.
-Lewis specialized in small pots that were usually six to twelve inches in height.

 Lewis' tribe, Acoma Pueblo, considered the clay she used for her pottery to be sacred.
 The creation of a single pot could take as long as two to three weeks.
 In addition, Native American pottery making is passed down the matriarchal line—mothers, grandmothers, and aunts teach the next generation.

 In 1977, Lewis was invited to the White House and in 1983 she received New Mexico's Governor's Award for outstanding personal contribution to the art of the state.
 Her final art show was the 1991 SWAIA Indian Market in Santa Fe, New Mexico.
 After a long illness, Lucy M. Lewis died on March 12, 1992, in an Acoma Pueblo hospital.

-Lewis's pottery is made from a gray clay body and formed by hand using coils.
-After the pot is shaped and dried, a white slip is applied, and polished after drying.
-Without the slip the mineral paints would run off the pot.
-Designs are applied using mineral paints and a hand-made brush made from yucca.
-Yucca holds more paint and makes finer lines than store-bought regular brushes.
-The pots are then pit-fired in small batches.
-Results are rarely 100%.
-Some pieces will end up cracked; the pot fragments are used to temper future batches of clay.
-Some pots will need refiring if the background color is gray rather than white.